British butterfly caterpillar photo gallery

 Caterpillars of blue butterflies – the Lycaenidea family

-The caterpillars of the Common Blue Butterfly and Silver-studded Blue Butterfly are common in some parts of the British Isles but feed out of sight amongst the food plant.
+The caterpillars of the Common Blue Butterfly, Silver-studded Blue Butterfly and Holly Blue Butterfly may be common locally but feed out of sight amongst the food plant.

 The only likely species of Copper butterfly caterpillar to be found in the British Isles is that of the Small Copper.
 The caterpillars of this relatively common species also feed out of sight amongst the food plant.